WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 incorrect because I saw seeing pointer entries being deleted that were not in the ICD-10 number range (if you recall, that's between 5000000-7000000).
-I had to understand the Lexicon better, so I decided to look carefully at one example of an entry that I deleted that wasn't supposed to be deleted using Fileman pointer tools introduced in Fileman 22.2::
+I had to understand the Lexicon better, so I decided to look carefully at one example of an entry that I deleted that wasn't supposed to be deleted.
+I used the Fileman pointer tools introduced in Fileman 22.2::

   ***MAJOR CONCEPT MAP: 1650***